 The current design concept does not propose a significant buffer between the rear of the planned residential units ("front load towns") and the adjacent property at 5104 Ninth Line.
-The extant and proposed structure will be separated by 10.1 m, including a rear yard distance of 5.8 m and 4.3 m from the property line to the subject property.
+The extant and proposed structure will be separated by 11.6 m, including a rear yard distance of 7.3 m and 4.3 m from the property line to the subject property.
 Although a limited buffer is provided, no direct impacts are anticipated to affect 5104 Ninth Line.

-Indirect impacts such as shadows cast by the rear lane townhouses on 5104 Ninth Line were evaluated through a Shadow Impact Study prepared by NAK design strategies on October 18, 2019.
-Several shadow models were illustrated for time increments on June 21 (7:08 a.m. to 7:34 p.m.), September 21 (8:34 a.m. to 5:49 p.m.) and December 21 (9:18 a.m. to 3:16 p.m.) and were used to assess incremental shadow impacts.
+Indirect impacts such as shadows cast by the rear lane townhouses on 5104 Ninth Line were evaluated through a revised Shadow Impact Study prepared by NAK design strategies in May 2020.
+Several shadow models were illustrated for time increments (local time EDT) on June 21 (5:38 to 21:04), September 21 (7:05 to 19:17) and December 21 (7:48 to 16:46) and were used to assess incremental shadow impacts.
 The diagrams demonstrate that most shadows will remain within the project location while shifting throughout the day.
-As a result, the Shadow Study found that the proposed front load towns will have minimal impacts on the subject property, with shadows cast on the dwelling by 6:21 p.m. on June 21 and after 5:12 p.m. on September 21.
+As a result, the Shadow Impact Study found that the proposed front load towns will have minimal impacts on the subject property, with shadows cast on the dwelling by 19:21 on June 21 and by 17:47 on September 21 (NAK 2020b).
 No shadow impacts were modeled in December.
 It should be noted that there are currently mature trees along the lot line casting shadows on the house.
-It is possible that no new shadows or less shadows will be cast if mature vegetation is removed.
+It is possible that no new shadows or less shadows will be cast if the mature vegetation is removed.

-Upon review of the preliminary elevation drawings circulated by Mattamy Homes for the proposed townhouse units, visual indirect impacts to the adjacent property at 5104 Ninth Line are anticipated (Q4A 2019).
+Upon review of the preliminary elevation drawings circulated by Mattamy (5150 Ninth Line) Ltd. for the proposed townhouse units, visual indirect impacts to the adjacent property at 5104 Ninth

+Line are anticipated (Q4A 2020).
 The architectural design, construction materials and colour palate of the townhouses are not reflective of, or sympathetic to, the design of the neighbouring dwelling at 5104 Ninth Line.